Lung Cancer Prevention

 - Take precautions at work.
 Exposure to certain types of fumes, dust, and chemicals can cause lung cancer.

 - Get screened.
-People ages 55 to 74 with a history of heavy smoking, who smoke now or who quit within the past 15 years, and have a 30 pack-year smoking history are at a higher risk for lung cancer and should consider a yearly low-dose CT to screen for lung cancer.
+People ages 50 to 80 who have smoked, on average, a pack of cigarettes daily for 20 years, and who currently smoke or have quit within the past 15 years are at a higher risk for lung cancer and should consider an annual low-dose CT to screen for lung cancer.

 Lung Cancer Treatment